keift/blog/bsd/install-zapret.md

 ## 3. Change DNS rules

-Zapret only fucks dpi, its not going to add dns for yourself.
+Zapret only bypasses dpi, its not going to add dns for yourself.
 Get cool and add a dns over tls with unbound :3 Be sure pf rules flushed and firewall state is open.
 Im gonna use cloudflare's dns for myself... so u can use any dns what is suitable for yourself (eg yandex dns if youre in russia)